Akempe2020/Mask_Detection/README.md

 3. In the mask_detection_project directory, paste these two commands:
  NET=models/mask and
  DATASET=data/mask
 This will set the values to these directories and will allow the final command to work.
+(You will need to do this everytime you start it up.)
 4. Once that's done, to run the program, paste this: python3 mask_detection.py --model=$NET/resnet18.onnx --input_blob=input_0 --output_blob=output_0 --labels=$DATASET/labels.txt $DATASET/test/WithMask/blank.png output.png
  Some changes may need to be made to classify difference images.
 If your image is in the WithoutMask folder, change the value WithMask to WithoutMask.